-The Key Attributes, the FMI Annex and the FSB 2017 Guidance set out general principles on the allocation of losses in resolution and on the NCWOL safeguard (see Annex).
+The Key Attributes, the FMI Annex and the FSB 2017 Guidance set out general principles on the allocation of losses in resolution (see Annex).
 One of the objectives of an effective resolution regime is to provide mechanisms enabling shareholders and creditors to absorb losses in a manner that respects the hierarchy of claims in liquidation.
-Consistent with the Key Attributes, this includes the principles that in resolution CCP equity should absorb losses first, that CCP equity should be fully loss-absorbing, and that resolution authorities should have powers to write down (fully or partially) CCP equity.21
+Consistent with the Key Attributes, this includes the principles that in resolution CCP equity should absorb losses first, that CCP equity should be fully loss-absorbing, and that resolution authorities should have powers to writedown (fully or partially) CCP equity.

 However, the Key Attributes also include a safeguard for creditors as a right of compensation where they do not receive at a minimum what they would have received in liquidation of the CCP under the applicable insolvency regime (NCWOL safeguard).
-The FMI Annex provides that, for the purpose of determining NCWOL for participants, the assessment of losses should assume the full application of the CCP's rules and procedures for loss allocation.
-The FSB 2017 Guidance provides that the assessment of whether participants, equity holders and creditors have been made worse off than in liquidation should assume, in accordance with applicable insolvency law, the full application of the CCP's rules and arrangements and any other contractual agreements.22
+Further, the FMI Annex provides that, for the purpose of determining NCWOL for participants, the assessment of losses should assume the full application of the CCP's rules and procedures for loss allocation.
+The FSB 2017 Guidance provides that the assessment of whether participants, equity holders and creditors have been made worse off than in liquidation should assume, in accordance with applicable insolvency law, the full application of the CCP's rules and arrangements and any other contractual agreements.

-Consistent with the PFMI, a CCP should have in place comprehensive loss allocation arrangements for default losses.
-These arrangements typically allocate the majority of default losses to clearing members through cash calls or equivalent measures with predefined limits.
+The PFMI call for a CCP to have in place comprehensive loss allocation arrangements for default losses.
+CCPs' loss allocation arrangements typically allocate the majority of default losses to clearing members through cash calls or equivalent measures with predefined limits.
 Losses beyond such limits are often allocated to clearing members (and, in some cases, clients) through tools (such as VMGH), which are expected to be comprehensive but which also have financial effects that are less predictable in advance.

-Therefore, very often only the prefunded CCP equity dedicated to cover default losses as part of the default waterfall is exposed to default losses under the CCP's rules.
-This prefunded portion of equity is normally positioned after the defaulting clearing member's resources have been used and before additional default losses are allocated to other clearing members.23 The portion of CCP equity exposed to default losses is often limited to this amount, thereby allocating remaining losses to clearing members and other participants rather than CCP equity.
+Very often only the prefunded CCP equity dedicated to cover default losses as part of the default waterfall is exposed to default losses under the CCP's rules.
+This prefunded portion of equity is normally positioned after the defaulting clearing member's resources have been used and before additional default losses are allocated to other clearing members.
+The portion of CCP equity